Lone Star Financing

 Does a HELOC replace my existing mortgage?

-Are Texas HELOC interest rates fixed or variable?
+Are Texas HELOC rates fixed or variable?

-How much equity can I access with a Texas HELOC?
+How much equity can I access?

-How are HELOC payments structured?
+How do HELOC payments work?

 A Smarter Way to Access Home Equity in Texas